Rifle council approves of new beautification project at Interstate 70 gateway

 The area receives about 19,000 vehicles in traffic per day, Spaulding said.

-“Even if we do everything perfectly, there will be times there’s concrete pours and we have to shut down a lane,” he said.
+“Even if we do everything perfectly, there will be times there’s concrete pours, and we have to shut down a lane,” he said.

 The majority of the project will be defrayed by street improvement funds — composed of funds granted by the Colorado Department of Transportation — set aside for corridor improvements, according to city documents.
 However, $315,000 was originally budgeted for the I-70 gateway improvement project, so the city pulled an extra $208,000 from its general fund to fully fund construction.